Anna Karenina (1948 film): Cast

-This was the film debut for both Barbara Murray and Maxine Audley.
+This was the film debut for Michael Gough, Barbara Murray and Maxine Audley.

 Production

 Michael Redgrave was to play the male lead but elected to accept a Hollywood offer instead.
 Vivien Leigh previously had an uncredited role as a schoolgirl extra in Things Are Looking Up, which Herbert Mason worked on as an associate producer.

 Filming started on 15 April 1947.
-Filming took place in London Film Studios, Shepperton.
+Shooting took place primarily at Shepperton Studios, though the racetrack and steeplechase scenes were filmed in Monterey, California.
+The film features decors by André Andrejew and deep focus cinematography by Henri Alekan.